eProsima/Fast-DDS-statistics-backend/docs/rst/statistics_backend/set_alert.rst

 Function |set_alert-api| allows the user to set an alert on a specific entity.
 When the alert is triggered, the listener callback *on_alert_triggered* will be called with the corresponding parameters.
-In addition, if no entity matches the alert, the listener callback *on_alert_unmatched* will be called periodically If a valid script is passed as the last parameter, it will be executed when the alert is triggered.
+In addition, if no entity matches the alert, the listener callback *on_alert_unmatched* will be called periodically If a valid script is passed as an advanced parameter, it will be executed when the alert is triggered.

 .. literalinclude:: /code/StatisticsBackendTests.cpp
    :language: c++